tc39/proposal-temporal/docs/plainmonthday.md

 The `overflow` option tells what should happen when out-of-range values are given or when the result would be an invalid month-day combination, such as "June 31":

-- In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value, so June 31 would become June 30.
+- In `'constrain'` mode (the default), any out-of-range values are clamped to the nearest in-range value, so June 31 would become June 30.
-- In `reject` mode, the presence of out-of-range values will cause the constructor to throw a `RangeError`.
+- In `'reject'` mode, the presence of out-of-range values will cause the constructor to throw a `RangeError`.

 > **NOTE:** For the purpose of this method, February is treated as having 29 days, so that it remains possible to construct a `Temporal.PlainMonthDay` for February 29.